bign8/bign8.github.io/about.md

 	<br/>Nathan J. Woods
 </div>

 To be completely honest, I am just another average person (with a blog).
 But unlike other people who go home to relax at night, I choose to go home and tinker, program, design, and break.
-Ever since I was young, I’ve taken things apart, attempted to understand how they work and possibly improve upon them.
-To be honest, I have no idea what I want to do, I just know what I’m good at and enjoy doing.
-And when it comes down to it, I pretty much enjoy anything to do with computers (hardware/software).
-Through my undergraduate education, I have touched on every abstraction layer of the computer, from transistors to the human layer, and haven’t found a layer yet that doesn’t excite me.
+Ever since I was young, I've taken things apart, attempted to understand how they work and possibly improve upon them.
+To be honest, I have no idea what I want to do, I just know what I'm good at and enjoy doing.
+And when it comes down to it, I pretty much enjoy anything to do with computers (hardware, firmware, or software).
+Through my undergraduate education, I have touched on every abstraction layer of the computer, from transistors to the human layer, and haven't found a layer yet that doesn't excite me.

 --------